 The term “gut-brain axis” evolved in 2004 after Japanese studies discovered that friendly bacteria (probiotics) influenced the stress response in mice.
 By 2013, findings suggested that specific probiotics could have a positive influence on mood in humans.
 Around this time, researchers were also discovering that microbes can produce almost every neurotransmitter in the human brain, including the feel-good chemicals, serotonin and dopamine.

 Scientists previously thought the “blood-brain barrier” prevented microbes from entering the brain.
-This notion was dispelled in 2017 when researchers discovered that special cells in the gut lining allowed the microbes to enter the brain through the vagus nerves.
+This notion was dispelled in 2017 when researchers discovered that special cells in the gut lining allowed the microbes to enter the brain through the vagus nerve.
 Now the gut is commonly referred to as the second brain.
 Other scientists have said that stimulation of the vagus may also improve gut health, thus the relation between the brain and gut can be considered a symbiotic one.

 Ongoing studies demonstrate that a healthy gut microbiome has many positive effects on emotional stability, mood, and even food cravings.
 This means that by improving the health of your gut microbiome you can stop or reduce your cravings for unhealthy foods and reprogram your body to want healthy foods!